prescottbreeden/de-formed/README.md

 # @De-Formed Validations

-@De-Formed Validations is a react hook that offers a robust and unopinionated API to customize form and data validations.
+@De-Formed Validations offers a robust and unopinionated API to customize form and data validations.
 With only a handful of properties to learn, @de-formed maintains its own internal state with simple function calls so that you can design your architecture the way you want to.

 ## Why Use De-Formed?